farrowlab/Brainbow-Segmentation/bm3d/README.md

 Go into denoiseGPU.py, and change file name as well as sigma level for denoising, and run the script to create a denoise image.

+This script will read in a Brainbow Image stack, and then return a stack of denoised images also in tiff format.

+Look into denoiseGPU.py to see where the data might be saved, as well as what the output filename should be.

+# REFERENCE

 CUDA-accelerated implementation of BM3D image denoising method